 Summary : This intermediate to middle-grade lesson plan is designed to explore four of the five themes of geography (location, place, movement, and regions) as they relate to Minnesota through planning a seven-day trip around the state.
 Though this activity can be done individually, it works best if students complete it in groups of three or four.
 Suggested time for the project is about five hours (five one-hour class periods).

-: 1) Students will plan a week-long trip around the state of Minnesota
+: 1) Students will plan a week-long trip around the state of Minnesota which

-which includes all four regions of the state.
+includes all five regions of the state.

 Materials : Good Minnesota road maps, line drawings of Minnesota (have students draw basic Minnesota maps, or go to Minnesota Map Outline or Printable Minnesota Map Collection to print a basic map), and Internet access.

 The Task : A favorite aunt and her two children (one is your age and the other a year younger) from another state will be visiting your family for a two-week vacation.
 They want to spend one full week of their visit exploring Minnesota.
 It is your (the student's) job to prepare a one-week (seven-day) travel itinerary that will show off the best and most interesting places in our state.
 The written itinerary must provide a day-by-day plan detailing the cities, attractions, activities, and landmarks (with brief descriptions) to be visited as well as travel times, routes, and mileage (Click here for an example).
 Students must also locate and label all cities and places visited on a blank Minnesota map and draw in and label the roads they would need to travel in order to reach them.